FTorch - A library for coupling (Py)Torch machine learning models to Fortran codes.

 News

 We offer training on FTorch in the form of tutorials and workshops.
 The companion repository https://github.com/Cambridge-ICCS/FTorch-workshop provides a set of exercises and solutions to help users get started with FTorch.
+Upcoming in-person sessions will be listed on the news page.

 License